-Before you sign up for any enrichment playgroup programme, always ask for a trial class.
+Before you sign up for an enrichment programme, such as art, phonics, swimming, always ask for a trial class.
 That’s the best way to assess if the programme is suitable for you and your baby.

 Here, we ask industry experts what you should look out for during the trial class.